PeterSchreuder/Mercide/README.md

 # Mercide
 Side-scrolling shooter for **Android**.<br>
 This was **made in 7 days** with at first, some extended experience with Unity.
 That has grown alot in these few days.
 This was a nice project to refresh my Unity skills.
+And I will continue working on this project!

 **Documents:**<br>
 [Trello Planning](https://trello.com/b/PGI18QNa/mercide)